 Robotic bartenders, over-the-top entertainment, transformative dining venues, menus you paint with water to read them, super-fast WiFi, virtual portholes and balconies, poolside movie screens, 4D cinemas, simulated golf and Formula F1 racing simulators to name a few; proving that high-tech has taken over the high seas.
-Guests of all ages will be thrilled with the exciting and innovative activities, amenities and more awaiting them onboard cruise ships.
+Guests of all ages will be thrilled with the exciting and innovative activities, amenities and more awaiting them onboard the industries newest cruise ships.

 New technology also adds convenience and ease, some ships are now equipped with sensors to assist staff members in better anticipating your needs and wants.
 Princess Cruises’ new Ocean Medallion Class and high-tech innovation enables staff to quickly respond to requests transmitted to their tablets.
 Service may include reminders that a tender is about to leave, your Pilates class begins in five minutes or waiters asking if you’ll be having your usual beverage of choice.
 The innovative device can be worn on the wrist or as a pendant and also allows guests to unlock their stateroom, make onboard purchases of goods or services and even play blackjack in the casino.
 Another state-of-the-art feature is Princess@Sea — a mobile-friendly intranet site allowing guests to easily access daily information on entertainment, port news, weather and more.